pjs90317/Hwk-5/Hwk5Draftb.md

 extra polynomials increases the maximum predicted wage slightly to 120590.2 but we notice a steepening of the “Polynomials” curve as age approaches 70.
-Running a joint hypothesis shows us that the higher-order polynomial terms are not significant; i.e. they have next to relationship with how wages are determined within the dataset.
+Running a joint hypothesis shows us that the higher-order polynomial terms are not significant; i.e. they have next to no relationship with how wages are determined within the dataset.

     ## Linear hypothesis test